-The Company has a management services agreement with the CEO of the Company requiring payments of \$5,000 per month.
-Subsequent to May 31, 2020, the Company entered into a new management agreement with the CEO, whereby the Company will pay \$7,500 per month, retractive to January 1, 2020 (Note 16).
+The Company has a management services agreement with the CEO of the Company requiring payments of \$7,500 per month.

 13. SEGMENTED INFORMATION

 The Company's operations are all conducted in one industry segment, the exploration and development of exploration and evaluation assets.